Long term betting

 Having said that, let’s say that in the long-term betting market we find at bookmaker XXX at a quota of 6 the Milan team winning the Italian football championship and we find the lay at a quota of 5 at an exchange site (from this point on called “betfair” which it is more commonly called).

-Considering a commission of 5% we can calculate – also using back and lay calculation sheet from the Utility sections – both the yield of the bet of our exposition on betfair, as well as the total investment.
+Considering a commission of 5% we can calculate – also using back and lay calculation sheet from the betting tools sections – both the yield of the bet of our exposition on betfair, as well as the total investment.

 Let’s suppose that we bet €100 on Milan winning the Italian A Series football championship at a quota of 6 and lay it with the standard commission of 5% at a quota of 5: